"My works emphasize the predominance of personal memories over race,

 A series of artworks inspired by faded memory of the artist’s visit to Iwo Jima Memorial,

-players on the Internet and television evokes the notions of meanings, and memories of
+on the Internet and television evokes the notions of meanings, and memories of events happened

-digital technologies and paintings to transform the objects into her own stories.
+technologies and paintings to transform the objects into her own stories.
+Embedded with

 "The Voting Game" created 2008

-and its relationship with the voters.
+relationship with the voters.
 The artist herself is a second-time voter.
-She captured
+She captured these

 The artist was born in Hong Kong and immigrated to Los Angeles.
 Her impression of her

-photographs become jumping off points for her imagination.
-With the utilization of digital
+become jumping off points for her imagination.
+With the utilization of digital technologies, she